ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 -	**Remain** - shows what quantity of the product has already been executed; the remaining quantity that needs to be to be procured is the difference between Total and Remain.
 -	**Еxec** - a check mark that shows if the line is fully executed on not

-More details about each line, e.g. the full name of the product, the ordered lot, variant, serial number, etc. can be accessed via the respective **info button**.
-If the line already has an execution, the Info screen will include details about it as well.
+More details about each line, e.g. the full name of the product, the ordered lot, variant, serial number, etc. can be accessed via the line's respective **info button**.
+If an execution has already taken place, the **Info** screen will include details about it as well.

 ![Info button](pictures/info_order.png)

 At the top of the screen, there is a general **Scan field**.

 When scanning a value in this field, a matching unexecuted line is searched through the lines list.
-If such a line is found, its execution of the line is started automatically.
+If such a line is found, its execution is started automatically.

 ![Scan field](pictures/scan_field.png)